Michael Rosenbaum: Career

-In 2014, Rosenbaum made his feature-film directorial and writing debut with the comedy Back in the Day, where he stars as an actor who returns to his hometown in Indiana for a class reunion.
-The movie was filmed in Newburgh and Evansville, Indiana.
+In 2014, Rosenbaum made his feature-film directorial and writing debut with the comedy Back in the Day, starring as an actor who returns to his hometown in Indiana for a class reunion.
+The film was filmed in Newburgh and Evansville, Indiana.
 Prior to the production of Back in the Day, Rosenbaum planned to direct another comedy film, titled Sorry is For Sissies.
 The film had a cast including Jon Heder, Colin Hanks and Jennifer Love Hewitt; however, at least half of the film's budget was lost, and the film was scrapped.

 On June 17, 2014, Rosenbaum was cast as the lead in the TV Land original sitcom Impastor.
 The plot has been summarised as a "low-life who hides out in a small town by conning the residents into thinking he is their newly hired gay pastor".

 In 2017, Rosenbaum served as narrator for the reality television show Hunted which pitted investigators against teams of ordinary citizens trying to evade capture as fugitives.
-Rosenbaum also starred in the Indie thriller "The Neighbor" opposite William Fichtner.
+Rosenbaum also starred in the Indie thriller The Neighbor opposite William Fichtner.

 In 2018, Rosenbaum debuted his casual celebrity interview-based podcast called Inside of You.
 His first guest was his Smallville co-star Tom Welling.
-The two have launched a podcast Talkville, where they re-watch every episode of Smallville in July 2022.
+The two subsequently launched the podcast Talkville in July 2022, where they re-watch every episode of Smallville.

-On August 5, 2022, Rosenbaum confirmed that he will reprise the role of Martinex in Guardians of the Galaxy Vol. 3 in May 2023.
+Rosenbaum reprised the role of Martinex in Guardians of the Galaxy Vol. 3, which premiered in May 2023.

-On January 6th, 2023 Rosenbaum's band SUN SPIN released their second album, "Never is what it is".
+On January 6, 2023, Rosenbaum's band Sun Spin released their second album, Never Is What it Is.

+In October 2023, Los Angeles Daily News reported that Rosenbaum and his longtime friend Jon Heder would star in the horror-themed reality television series Scared with Michael Rosenbaum and Jon Heder.
+Rosenbaum said of the project, "I wanted to do a reality show because we love horror movies.
+We'll go to the scariest places on Earth."

+In 2024, Rosenbaum was the lead actor in the audio series TRUE NOIR: The Assassination of Anton Cermak.
+The series was penned by Road to Perdition's Max Allan Collins.